2tracks/UCFDMilestoneProject/README.md

 - On the About Page you have a Bio with a short description and a Front End and Back End section to describe what I can do on both site's.
 - The Work Page is where all the projects are for employers to explore.
 It is empty at the moment so I left the GitHub button in the code with a hashtag to fill it in by the time I will have a project to display.
 - On the Contact Page is a responsive form to ask for information.
 At the moment this is pointing to http://formdump.codeinstitute.net for testing purpose.
+- I used a simple-cv.pdf in the footer from Codeinstitute until my own is ready to be published.

 <br>